Apply to be an FSU Gap Year Fellow by February 15th!

 How can I be an FSU Gap Year Fellow?

 High school seniors who have been admitted to FSU and who are interested in deferring enrollment to take a gap year must submit an FSU Gap Year Fellow application.
 Gap year programs/experiences should be sustained over the majority of the gap year deferment, although the year could be composed of multiple projects.
-To have a successful Gap Year Fellow application, your Gap Year Fellow proposal should have a substantial focus on service.
+FSU Gap Year Fellows requires students to engage in service for a minimum of six months in a cross-cultural setting.

-The FSU Gap Year Fellow application opens in early December and can be submitted anytime until February 1.
+The FSU Gap Year Fellow application opens in Fall 2017, but cannot be submitted until students receive notification of admission on January 25th, 2018.
 Apply Here

 Students who were admitted to FSU on January 25th, 2018 (1st admission notification) are eligible to apply for the FSU Gap Year Fellows program.
 Gap Year Fellows applications are due February 15, 2018.